2022–23 Tampa Bay Lightning season

-The 2022–23 Tampa Bay Lightning season is the 31st season for the National Hockey League (NHL) franchise that was established on December 16, 1991.
+The 2022–23 Tampa Bay Lightning season was the 31st season for the National Hockey League (NHL) franchise that was established on December 16, 1991.
 They entered this season as defending Eastern Conference champions.
+On April 1, 2023, the Lightning clinched a playoff spot after a win over the New York Islanders.
+However, their three-year run to the Stanley Cup Finals would come to an unfortunate end when they were eliminated by the Toronto Maple Leafs in six games in the first round of the 2023 Stanley Cup playoffs.

 Off-season

 June

 The Lightning's off-season began after losing to the Colorado Avalanche in game six of the 2022 Stanley Cup Finals.
-Despite the loss, the Lightning were the first team since the mid-1980s to make three consecutive Stanley Cup Finals.
+Despite their playoff shortcomings, the 2021-22 Tampa Bay Lightning became the first NHL team in the post-salary cap era and the first NHL team in nearly four decades to clinch three consecutive Stanley Cup Finals appearances, a feat not achieved since the 1983-1985 Edmonton Oilers.

 On June 30, 2022, the Lightning announced that Darren Raddysh had been re-signed to a 2-year contract extension.
 Raddysh made his NHL debut last season with the Lightning, and appeared in four games.

 That same day it was announced that assistant coach Derek Lalonde was hired by the Detroit Red Wings to be their new head coach.
 Lalonde had served as an assistant to Jon Cooper since 2018, and was a member of the 2020 and 2021 championships.